 Determine whether the licensee has implemented a program for evaluating safety significant events that meets license requirements.

+Determine whether the licensee is identifying issues in the area of Operational Safety, entering them into the corrective action program, and correcting the condition as required by license, procedure, and or NRC requirements.
+Licensees with an approved CAP will have their corrective action program inspected in accordance with IP 88161, “Corrective Action Program (CAP) Implementation at Fuel Cycle Facilities.”
+Corrective actions as a result of violations will be inspected in accordance with IP 92702, “Follow-Up on Traditional Enforcement Actions Including Violations, Deviations, Confirmatory Action Letters, and Orders.”

-the events occurring since the last inspection to determine compliance with the license including, as appropriate:
+Review the events occurring since the last inspection to determine compliance with the license including, as appropriate:

 The prompt review and evaluation of non-routine events and unusual occurrences;